Christian-Edelmann/LiquidRocketMotor/README.txt

 preliminary and speculative.
 I added to some of the propellant section discussing the reaction balance and the corresponding ratios that would result.

+5/28/2020 - Started a lot of the compressible flow dynamics.
+Its slow going and I need to find more worked out example of going through the math.
+I might also consider reviewing incompressible flow as well.
+I also need to figure out how to integrate the thermodynamics into the fluid calculations.

 Christian - 2020